danmysak/reling/README.md

 reling exam <CONTENT-ID> [--from en] [--to fr] [--read fr] [--listen] [--hide-prompts] [--offline-scoring] [--model <GPT-MODEL>] [--tts-model <TTS-MODEL>] [--asr-model <ASR-MODEL>] [--api-key <OPENAI-KEY>]
 ```

+While inputting your answers during an exam, you can press `Ctrl + C` to pause.
+This affects the calculation of exam duration and, consequently, your [learning statistics](#learning-statistics).

 ### Content ID

 Specify the content identifier for the exam.
 This ID is provided when content is created and [listed](#listing-content).